 LightInTheBox, however, is not even a close second to the most successful Chinese hosting e-tailer, AliExpress, an Amazon-like e-tail shopping mall selling Chinese products to consumers outside China.

-DHGate was started in 2004 by Diane Wang, the current CEO, as a business-to-business portal connecting small and medium-size Chinese manufacturers to overseas business buyers.
+DHGate started in 2004 by Diane Wang, its current CEO, began as a business-to-business portal connecting small and medium-size Chinese manufacturers to overseas wholesale buyers.
 It very quickly became a source for consumer purchases by adding retail-friendly features such as easy international credit card payments, prices stated in U.S. dollars and U.S.-based product distribution.
 By 2015 it listed nearly 40 million products from 1.2 million Chinese suppliers.

 Without the retail platforms provided by online retailers such as Amazon, eBay and Wayfair, the black market in illegal faucets would not exist at the enormous scale it has reached over the past five years.
 By providing easy access to third-party sellers without taking steps to ensure that the products being sold are legal for sale in the U.S., these hosting website are largely responsible for creating the black market problem.

 The common online selling models used in e-commerce today were largely developed by eBay and Amazon at the dawn of the Internet age.
 The hosted third-party seller was the brainchild of eBay founder, Pierre Omidyar, who envisioned creating an online platform through which a person with an item to sell could easily connect with buyers interested in the product.

 He modeled eBay, founded in 1995, on the venerable flea market in which seller and buyer negotiated a sale face to face.
 In Omidyar's Internet version, face to face contact was replaced by an auction in which the seller offered a product and buyers bid on it during an set bidding period, with the highest bid winning.
 The seller paid a fee for hosting, advertising and managing the